Discover the Cirque du Fer-à-Cheval: waterfalls and hikes

 Cascade de la Pleureuse

-- Local name because it “weeps” softly as a thin cascade
+• Local name because it “cries” gently in a fine cascade

 Cascade de la Pissevache